nest/nest-simulator/doc/guides/running_simulations.rst

     SetKernelStatus({"print_time": True})

-If enabled, a line is printed to screen at every time step of the simulation to track the percentage and the absolute elapsed biological simulation time as well as the real-time factor, for example:
+If enabled, a line is printed to screen at every time step of the simulation to track the percentage, the absolute elapsed biological simulation time and the real-time factor, for example:

 ::